Configuration

 This is set dynamically.
 Each application is responsible for monitoring the state of its external connections and its internal processing capabilities, and regularly notifying other applications (via the IPC shared memory area) the access which it can offer for processing requests.
 This allows the other applications to make sensible preference decisions for the purpose of load-balancing and failover.

-The two parameters are are:
+The two load-related parameters are:

-These are integer values from 0
+The load percentage is an integer values from 0

 to 100